MoralisWeb3/MoralisDocumentation/moralis-server/connect-the-sdk/connect-using-node.md

 Subscribing to Queries to Get Real-Time Alerts Whenever Data in the Query Result Set Changes.

-add the following code in your file:
+Create a file `LiveQuery.ts` add the following code in your file:

 ```javascript
 const LiveQuery = async () => {